 Thomas and I will be present at the Embedded Systems Exhibition on Wednesday, Oct.
 14, sharing a booth with our partner CALAO Systems.
 The exhibition entry is free of charge, and this will be an excellent opportunity to meet us and have enough time to talk about your topics of interest.

 Thomas will lead the Buildroot BOF with Peter Korsgaard, Buildroot’s maintainer, at 5:35 pm on Thursday, Oct.
 15. This informal session will allow users and developers to meet and exchange ideas.

 I will be the leader of the Small Business BOF on Thursday 15 at 6:35 pm, an informal session for small embedded Linux companies interested in sharing experience and best practices, and of course to know each other better.

-Albin Tonnerre, who was an intern at Free Electrons this summer, will participate to the Technical Showcase at 12:00 am on Friday, Oct.
+Albin Tonnerre, who was an intern at Bootlin this summer, will participate to the Technical Showcase at 12:00 am on Friday, Oct.
 16, showing the benefits of LZO decompression on kernel boot time.
 During his internship, Albin made very nice contributions to boot time reduction, power management on AT91 and to U-boot board support.